 The formulas are just there so you don’t have to waste mental bandwidth memorizing them.
 Math is the medium that physics is done in, but it’s not the point of the problems.
 You’re not training to be a mathematician.
 You’re training to do physics.
 This means that you need to focus on learning how to do that.

-The point of my professor’s idea wasn’t to make sure that we could create a useful equation from scratch.
+The point of my professor’s idea wasn’t to make sure we could create a useful equation from scratch.
 It was so we could understand how to use the equation, what the results from that equation should look like, and realize the limitations of each equation at our disposal.

-If you can do all of that, you’ll avoid using the wrong equation, using a complicated equation to solve a simple problem, and other errors that occur when you attempt to merely “plug and chug” your way to victory.
+If you can do all that, you’ll avoid using the wrong equation, a complicated equation to solve a simple problem, and other errors that occur when you attempt to merely “plug and chug” your way to victory.

 Visualize EVERYTHING and relate it to your experience